 Trying to figure out what you want to do after high school?
 Have a career in mind, but need the right education to get there?
 Considering a career change, but don’t know where to start?

-MacEwan University Info Session Weeks (February 3 to 8 and March 2 to 7) can help.
+MacEwan University Info Session Weeks can help.
 Info sessions give you the opportunity to learn about programs, admission requirements and what you’ll study.
 We’re not going to lie.
-These one-hour sessions are jam-packed with information, and it can be hard to figure out in the moment exactly what you want to know.
+These virtual, one-hour sessions are jam-packed with information, and it can be hard to figure out in the moment exactly what you want to know.

-So we’ve compiled a list of questions to ask yourself before and others after attending an upcoming info session.
+So we’ve compiled a list of questions to ask yourself before – and after – attending a virtual info session.

 1. What do I want to learn?